QuantEcon/lecture-source-py/source/rst/kalman.rst

       \right)

-and :math:`\hat x_0 = (8, 8)`
+and :math:`\hat x_0 = (8, 8)`.

-Finally, set :math:`x_0 = (0, 0)`
+Finally, set :math:`x_0 = (0, 0)`.

 You should end up with a figure similar to the following (modulo randomness)

 .. figure:: /_static/lecture_specific/kalman/kalman_ex3.png

-Observe how, after an initial learning period, the Kalman filter performs quite well, even relative to the competitor who predicts optimally with knowledge of the latent state
+Observe how, after an initial learning period, the Kalman filter performs quite well, even relative to the competitor who predicts optimally with knowledge of the latent state.